-Adults concerned about a Student
+1. Adults concerned about a student

-If an employee suspects that any student in their care may be a victim of abuse or is at risk of abuse or other form of harm, they should not try to investigate, and instead should inform the Designated Safeguarding Lead (DSL) about their concerns as soon as possible.
+If staff suspect that any student in their care may be a victim of abuse or is at risk of abuse or other form of harm, they should not try to investigate, and inform the Designated Safeguarding Lead (DSL) about their concerns as soon as possible.

-Employees must disclose any concerns they have about the possibility of a student being abused or placing themselves at risk.
+Staff must disclose any concerns they have about the possibility of a student being abused or placing themselves at risk.
 It is better to share these concerns, which may later prove to be unfounded, than to hold onto information that may have helped protect a student from actual harm.
-In many cases a student will not make a direct disclosure, but employees will be concerned because of a physical or emotional indicator.
-In these circumstances employees should still use the record of concern form and the body map (if appropriate), to make a report to the Designated Safeguarding Lead.
+In many cases a student will not make a direct disclosure, but staff will be concerned because of a physical or emotional indicator.
+In these circumstances staff should still use the record of concern form and the body map (if appropriate), to make a report to the Designated Safeguarding Lead.